 Yes, I am putting on my sneakers again and walking in my 6th 60-mile Breast Cancer 3-Day walk.
 This time in New England.
 The 3-Day is an experience full of truly unforgettable moments.
 There will be hours of training walks where I walk hundreds of miles in preparation.

-I am very excited to announce last year for the first time I raised more then $5000.
+I am very excited to announce for the second year for the first time I raised more then $5000.
+Your donation - your gift will help save lives.
+I have now raised $20,073.75 over the last 10 years to help find a cure.
+I have again increased my fundraising goal and will continue to fundraise.
+I will walk 60 miles in 3 days with the hope one goal will be reached - there will be an end to breast cancer.
 The challenge has always been asking for your continued support.
 The more funds that are raised, the sooner we can end this fight.
 So, I ask all who have said the words "I would like to help!", please make a donation to this worthwhile cause.
 The money we raise funds breast cancer research, education, and community outreach programs.The 3-Day walk takes commitment.
 I am committed to the preparation.
-I will walk over 500 miles in training before the event.
+The recommended training is over 550 miles.
+As of July 4, I have logged over 441 miles.
 Walking the 60 miles has always been the easiest part for me.
-My goal again is $5000 or more.
+I have raised my goal to $6000, but more is always better whe you are raising money for a good cause.
 I understand these are difficult economic times; however, the consequences of cancer continues despite the slowing economy.

 Everyone who participates has their own reasons why they walk.
 I proudly display my life's motto on my license plate - "LFS2LV".
 I walk to celebrate life for myself, almost a 15 year survivor diagnosed with breast cancer after finding a very small lump on my own.
 I walk to support my aunt who is also a survivor, and several friends who have also fought the breast cancer battle...I walk for my daughter, my granddaughters, my mother, my sisters, and all of my relatives, my high school, college, and current friends including those I teach with and the parents of all of my students in hopes that these people and others will never be affected by breast cancer.
 I walk because I can...I walk because I cannot walk away from finding a cure...
 I walk because everyone deserves a lifetime.